 We are keen to hear from people interested in volunteering to join the Appropriate Adults Scheme in Warwickshire.
 The scheme is designed to support vulnerable people who are suspected of a criminal offence, to safeguard their interests, rights, entitlements and welfare.

-A new scheme is being established by the Office of the Police and Crime Commissioner to provide services to support vulnerable adults in Warwickshire.
-It will supplement existing arrangements for adults and the separate provision by Warwickshire Youth Justice Service for children and young people aged under 18.
+The Office of the Police and Crime Commissioner runs an Appropriate Adult scheme to provide services to support vulnerable adults in Warwickshire.
+It supplements existing arrangements for adults and the separate provision by Warwickshire Youth Justice Service for children and young people aged under 18.